 Making a difference in politics: Mhairi Black, SNP Member of Parliament for Paisley and Renfrewshire South

-At the end of this year (1 December) it will be 100 years since Nancy Astor became the first female MP to sit in the House of Commons.
-While Mhairi Black won her seat in 2015 (and was re-elected in 2017), it’s not a bad time to give a nod to today’s youngest member.
+The end of 2019 marked 100 years since Nancy Astor became the first female MP to sit in the House of Commons.
+While Mhairi Black won her seat in 2015 (and was re-elected in 2017 and 2019), it’s not a bad time to give a nod to today’s youngest member.

 Ms Black gave a brilliant and challenging maiden speech, and has continued to campaign on behalf of her constituents and beyond.